 Associate membership is aimed at those not yet benefitting from our Distribution Scheme, but includes access to our other benefits such as events, contract vetting and use of our member spaces.
 Occasionally events may be limited to Full members only if they require a certain level of experience.

 How much does it cost?

-Associate membership costs £78 per year initially.
-After three years we would ask you to verify your continued work as a director, and to upgrade to the full price of £156 per year.
+Associate membership is offered at a discounted rate of £78 per year for the first three years of membership.
+After three years you will be required to verify your continued work as a director, and then Associate membership continues at a standard rate of £156 per year.